 Most transportation on Disney property does not require a tip; however, transportation getting to or from Disney property may require gratuity.
 If the driver has handled your luggage or performed some extra service for you, it is nice to leave a couple of dollars.

 If you take a taxi, a tip of about 15% is typical.
-Gratuity is not included in Uber and Lyft fares.
+Uber and Lyft fares do not include gratuity.
 While it is not an obligation, riders are free to offer tips and rideshare drivers are welcome to accept them.
 You should expect to tip these drivers about 15%, as well.

 The maid/housekeeping service at Walt Disney World is often referred to as Mousekeeping.
 These service Cast Members do accept tips.
 It is customary to leave $1 – $2 per day per person in the room for the housekeeper.
 Be sure to clearly label cash as a tip for the housekeeper, so they are sure to know it is for them.
 There are several cute envelopes and thank-you notes available online that can be used to clearly designate that money is being left as a tip (Check out ours here).
 If the room is extra messy, a larger tip is recommended.
 In addition, if housekeeping makes a special trip to deliver something to your room or provide some service for you, it is customary to tip as you feel is adequate for the service.
 Last, if you leave your room extra messy then a few more dollars is appreciated.

 Other Tipping Locations

 A 15-20% gratuity is typical for spa services.
 This includes the services at the Harmony Barber Shop and Bibbidi Bobbidi Boutique in addition to resort spa locations.
 (Note: the Harmony Barber Shop only accepts cash tips.
 There is no option to tip via your credit or debit card.)

 If you use the childcare services provided at some Walt Disney World resorts, tip as you feel is appropriate.
 This varies depending upon situation.